One-loop amplitudes for $t\bar{t}j$ and $t\bar{t}\gamma$ productions at the LHC through $\mathcal{O}(\epsilon^2)$: Feynman integrals

 where the connection matrix, $\d A_{\phi, \sigma} (\vec{x})$, is written in \(\d \! \log\)-form

 We remind that \(\vec{x}\) is the vector of kinematic invariants defined in \cref{eq:dijmtset}.
 In \cref{eq:conmatrix}, \(a_{\phi, \sigma}^{(i)}(\vec{x})\) are matrices of rational numbers, \( W_{i} (\vec{x})\) are algebraic functions of \(\vec{x}\), known as letters, and the total set of letters is referred to as alphabet.
-For constructing the alphabet across all the families and their permutations, we collected all the letters and look for linear relations between them in order to identify a minimal set.
+To construct the alphabet across all families and their permutations, we start from the set of letters associated with the standard permutation of each family, as derived in~\cite{Badger:2022mrb}.
+We then generate all corresponding sets under the kinematic permutations listed in \cref{eq:perm} and take their union obtaining an over-complete alphabet.
+We then identify linear relations among the $\d \! \log$s of the resulting letters to determine a minimal set of letters.
 We find 283 independent letters, of which 88 are rational functions of the kinematics, while the remaining ones are algebraic.
 The alphabet contains a total of 29 independent square roots, which we list in \cref{app:sqrts}.